openstack-infra/system-config/doc/source/sysadmin.rst

 puppet at times when landing a change to the puppet repo would be either unreasonable or impossible.

 There are two sections in each file, `disabled` and `disabled:children`.
-Due to the multi-cloud nature of the ansible inventory, a hostname cannot be counted on to be unique, so each cloud instance is listed in the inventory by its UUID with a group created for its hostname.
-If you want to disable a cloud instance by name, you need to put its name in `disabled:children`.
-If you want to refer to a single instance by UUID, or if there are statically defined hosts that need to be disabled, you should put those in `disabled`.
+To disable a single host, put it in `disabled`.
+If you want to disable a group of hosts, put it in `disabled:children`.
+Any hosts we have that have more than one host with the same name (such as in the case of being in the midst of a migration) will show up as a group with the name of the hostname and the individual servers will be listed by UUID.

 Because of the way static and dynamic inventories get merged by ansible, the static file needs to stand alone.
-If you need to disable a dynamic host from OpenStack (pretty much all of our hosts) you need to not only add it to disabled:children, you need to add an emtpy group into the inventory file (either `static` or `emergency` as appropriate) too.
+If you need to disable a group of servers from OpenStack you need to not only add it to `disabled:children`, you need to addi an emtpy group into the inventory file (either `static` or `emergency` as appropriate) too.

-Disabling puppet via ansible inventory does not disable puppet from being run directly on the host, it merely prevents the puppetmaster from causing puppet to be run.
+Disabling puppet via ansible inventory does not disable puppet from being able to be run directly on the host, it merely prevents ansible from attempting to run it.
 If you choose to run puppet manually on a host, take care to ensure that it has not been disabled at the puppetmaster level first.

 Examples